The Best Pull-Ups for Older Bedwetters

 Pampers Ninjamas Disposable Underwear, XL (fits 64-125 lbs)

-- Exclusive Pampers LockAway Channels absorb wetness quickly & evenly for powerful protection and dryness
+- Exclusive Pampers LockAway Channels absorb wetness quickly & evenly for powerful All-Night Leak Protection and dryness

-- OdorMask Technology conquers bed-wetting odors continuously for freshness throughout the night
+- OdorMask Technology conquers bed-wetting odors continuously for stress-free mornings

 - FormFit Waistband flexes and stretches to fit older kids best with sleek 360° design